This Weeks Local PJHL Team Schedules and Stats

 Schedule

-Tommorow January 27th, The Midland Flyers will be taking on the Orillia Terriers at home at the North Simcoe SRC.
-Puck drops at 7:30pm.
+For the first week of February, The Flyers will be taking on the Stayner Siskins at the Stayner Memorial Arena.
+Puck drops at 8:00pm.

-The following day January 28th, they will also be at home but instead taking on the Alliston Hornets.
-Puck also drops at 7:30pm.
+The next game falls on Saturday February 4th in Orillia as the Flyers will be taking on the Orillia Terriers at the West Orillia Sports Complex.
+Puck drops at 7:30pm

 Stats

-Ryan Graff- Sakasov is leading the team by a long shot in goals with 17 goals, followed by Kyle Weatherell with 9 goals.
+Ryan Graff - Sakasov still leads the team by a long shot in goals currently sitting at 19 goals!
+The follow up is a tie with Marcus Stolte and Kyle Weatherell both 9 goals.

-Ryan is also tied for first place in assists with Lucas Texmo both sitting at 14 assists with Cameron weeks just short at 12.
+Ryan Graff - Sakasov is also leading in assists with 16 assists and Lucas Texmo in second place with 14 assists.

 For more information on schedule, stats and standings for the Flyers, you can visit them at https://www.midlandflyers.ca/